clin2on3mun/portfolio-project/README.md

 > Describe your project in 1 or 2 sentences.

-**[Portfolio:setup and mobile first]** is a more advance HTML and CSS using semantics and styling with flex-box
+**[Portfolio:setup and mobile first]** is a more advance HTML and CSS using semantics and styling with flex-box and grid layout

 ## 🛠 Built With <a name="built-with">HTML and CSS</a>